It could be time to consider adjuvant therapy

 Dosing schedule for KADCYLA

-The dosing schedule for KADCYLA is organized by cycle.
-For example, KADCYLA is given once every 3 weeks.
-That is 1 cycle.
+The dosing schedule is organized by cycle.
+Each cycle is 3 weeks long.

 Conversation speech bubbles icon